Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 27:
 - By bugpesto.
+- [fixme].

 robot 28:
 - By cyanflower.
-- As with the original, this robot is based off GiggsRH's Wubbaduck.
-This version is not mechanized, and has limb textures taken from RetroAdvance64.
+- Keeps the original’s Wubbaduck reference, but de-mechanized.
+Limb textures taken from RetroAdvance64.

 robot 29:
 - By ML500.